 Specialty Dentistry For Pets

-The Animal Care Center is the only general veterinary practice in Douglas County to have specialty dentistry.
+The Animal Care Center is the only general veterinary practice in Douglas County to have specialty pet dentists on staff.
 We have partnered with Advanced Dentistry and Oral Surgery out of Colorado Springs to provide expanded expertise and services for you and your pet.
 Dr. Patrick Vall and Dr. Tony Woodward are pioneers in dentistry education, having taught general practitioners how to perform dentistry for years.
 Our own doctors have completed their courses and been the beneficiaries of their exceptional teaching.

 Because pets naturally mask pain, we don’t always know when they are hurting.
 In fact, 30 to 40 percent of dental disease can’t be identified without full mouth x-rays.
 If you’ve ever had a bad tooth that needed a root canal, you know how painful it can be.
 This dental pain is just as impactful to the health of our pets as it is to us.
 Our pets need dental care every bit as much as we do, and the frequency of dental disease in companion animals is rather high.
 It is estimated that over 80 percent of pets wind up with periodontal disease by the time they are 3 years old.